-To apply values directly to a Set-type attribute via the key attributes or via Info view or via the Inspector's Quickstamp, simply type the values as seen into the data box.
+To apply values directly to a Set-type attribute via the Displayed Attributes or via Info view or via the Inspector's Quickstamp, simply type the values as seen into the data box.
 In all these methods, you do not need to add enclosing quotes, but each discrete value should be separated with a semi-colon.

 If setting a Set via action code note the string must be quoted:

 With a Set you can add/remove individual or multiple values and test its contents.

 Adding and deleting values

 In actions, + adds an item to a set if it is not already present, and - removes it if it is present.
 Values must be enclosed in double quotes.
 If $PetTypes' value is "cats;dogs"